What Is Authorisation in SOC 2?

 Experience a system where every access decision is recorded in an uninterrupted audit trail.
 Our solution ties user permissions directly to well-defined roles through rigorous control mapping, reducing manual reconciliation and establishing a robust compliance signal that broadens your audit window while mitigating operational risks.

-During your personalized demo, you will observe how ISMS.online standardizes control mapping across your authorization framework.
+During your personalized demo, you will observe how ISMS.online standardises control mapping across your authorisation framework.
 In the demonstration, you will see:

 - Evidence Chain Connectivity: Each user action logs seamlessly in a structured, timestamped record.